 In June 2014 the UK government launched a scheme that was to encourage businesses to adhere to best-practice in IT security.
 Called Cyber Essentials, it started as a requirement for all suppliers to central UK government and had one simple aim: to protect information and data from online threats.

-Three years on and more than 6,000 Cyber Essentials certificates have been awarded to businesses, demonstrating their proficiencies in boundary firewalls and internet gateways; secure configuration; access control; malware protection and patch management.
-At NW Systems, we’re incredibly proud to announce we’ve gone one step further, and are currently the only systems integrator to achieve Cyber Essentials Plus certification.
+Three years on and more than 6,000 Cyber Essentials certificates have been awarded to businesses, demonstrating their proficiency in boundary firewalls and internet gateways; secure configuration; access control; malware protection and patch management.
+At NW Security Group, we’re incredibly proud to announce we’ve gone one step further, and are currently the only systems integrator to achieve Cyber Essentials Plus certification.
 But why?

 Securing the supply chain